-For the past 20 years, UW-Eau Claire students have been studying Spanish at the Universidad de Valladolid!
-(UVA) During your semester in Spain you will live with Spanish families and study in the Curso de Estudios Hispánicos with students from several other U.S. universities as well as other countries.
+For over 20 years, UW-Eau Claire students have been studying Spanish at the Universidad de Valladolid!
+(UVA) During your term in Spain you will live with Spanish families and study in the Cursos de Estudios Hispánicos with students from several other U.S. universities as well as other countries.
 Three excursions to sites such as Salamanca, Segovia, Ávila-El Escorial, and Madrid are included in the cost of the program.